zippadd/aws-apig-responses/README.md

 NOTE: 302 does not return the Location header natively, but is intended to provide a location for the URL that can be referenced in a mapping template

 Upon invoking new, a subclass of HttpError, which is a subclass of Error, with the prepended message is returned.
 Details below.
-E.g. for `javascript throw new resp.NotFound("These aren't the droids you're looking for");`, a NotFoundError is returned with message [404][NotFound]: These aren't the droids you're looking for

 ### HttpError
 Base class for the specific HTTP errors